mohniish31mg/demo/README.md

 # demo
-This is demo repo  while learning Git Hub
+This is demo repo  while learning Git Hub.